 Are you a high school student who knows how to play chess?
 An older adult 60+ who either plays chess or is interested in learning?
 DOROT’s Chess Program welcomes you!
 Become part of this meaningful community service program.
-It takes place weekly in the afternoons during the school year at The Leffell School of Westchester.
+It takes place Wednesday afternoons during the school year at a high school in Westchester.

 Legacy Projects give older adults the opportunity to share their life stories through narrative, art and photography.
 DOROT connects seniors with volunteers who visit them at home to capture memories, words of wisdom, photos and more in one-on-one oral history-type projects.
 Each project is unique and presented in a range of formats reflecting individual preferences.